 In most cases, it’s not worth the energy to fight with your Doctor for tests or medications.

-The chances you of convincing your Doctor to do this is slim to none.
+The chances you of convincing your doctor to do this are slim to none.

 A better approach, however, is to find a Doctor who is already knowledgeable and understands how to help.